The Colour Conundrum

 Finally, build testing into your program.
 Although I’ve argued that projects can lose momentum when trying to attain colour utopia, committing to printers proofs and testing in various environments is always recommended.
 It can put pressure on schedules and usually incurs a small cost, but it is always worth it.

 Colour management can be challenging, often overwhelming.
 While it's crucial to have target brand colours we work hard to consistently achieve, it's equally important to embrace the inherent variability of colour across different media and not lose time chasing the wind.
 As a marketer, none of your customers look as closely at your brand as you do.
-Be diligent, work hard at consistent colour reproduction, but also take confidence in the knowledge that if we get colours close to correct, your message will still resonate, regardless of the shade of blue, purple, or burnt orange.
+Be diligent, work hard at consistent colour reproduction, but also take confidence in the knowledge that if we get colours close to correct, your message and brand image will still resonate, regardless of the shade of blue, purple, or burnt orange.